Real Madrid's Modric congratulates Barcelona rival Messi after sixth Ballon d'Or win | Goal.com

 Van Dijk was bidding to become the first defender to win the award since Italy's Fabio Cannavaro in 2006, but he ended up finishing second in the final voting.

-Messi's latest triumph means that the Ballon d'Or has now been won by a player from La Liga in each of the last ten years, with Ronaldo's five victories coming while he was at Madrid.
+Messi's latest triumph means that the Ballon d'Or has now been won by a player from La Liga in each of the last 11 years, with four of Ronaldo's five victories coming while he was at Madrid.

-The Argentina international has scored a staggering 614 goals for the club, while winning 34 trophies, including 10 La Liga crowns and four European Cups.
+The Argentina international has scored a staggering 614 goals for the club, while winning 34 trophies, including La Liga 10 times and four European Cups.

 Modric, meanwhile, will line up for the Blancos when they play host to Espanyol at Santiago Bernabeu on the same day.